ropensci/qualR/README.md

 ```

-These functions returns a data frame, with a `date` column in POSIXct, which allows you
+These functions return a data frame, with a `date` column in POSIXct, which allows you
 to use other packages as [openair](https://davidcarslaw.github.io/openair/).